 In addition to diet, exercise may also help manage AFib risk factors, such as obesity and hypertension.

-Research suggests that even a small amount of low impact exercise helps reduce the frequency of AFib symptoms.
+Research suggests that even a small amount of

 A person with AFib can consider doing low impact exercises, such as walking, light jogging, or swimming.
 They should start slowly and build up gradually so they can exercise several times per week.